 Less Than Full Time (LTFT) training is a scheme whereby eligible trainee doctors and dentists of all grades are able to work on a part time basis when full-time work is impossible or unreasonable rather than having to give up work.

-Through this scheme the Wales Deanery aims to manage LTFT training in such a way that it is available to as many eligible trainees as possible and endorses the principles set out in the NHS Employer's guidance document Doctors in Flexible Training: Principles underpinning the new arrangements for flexible training.
+Through this scheme HEIW aims to manage LTFT training in such a way that it is available to as many eligible trainees as possible and endorses the principles set out in the NHS Employer's guidance document Doctors in Flexible Training: Principles underpinning the new arrangements for flexible training.

 Comprehensive information regarding the LTFT training scheme in Wales can be found in the Less Than Full Time (LTFT) training policy.